Guide to your preservation age

 Do I have to retire when I reach preservation age?

-If you continue working, you can keep building up your super by making personal deductible contributions, or if you are an employee, this can also be achieved through employer contributions (using the Super Guarantee rate, if eligible), or salary sacrifice contributions.
+No. Your preservation age doesn’t need to be the age you retire unless you want it to be.
+If you’re willing and able, it’s possible to carry on working beyond age 60 and keep building your super.
+This can be by making personal deductible contributions, or if you are an employee, this can also be achieved through employer contributions (using the Super Guarantee rate, if eligible), or salary sacrifice contributions.

 What can I do once I reach preservation age?